j-berg-au/BOUNDLESS/content/Rules/Tactical Combat/index.md

 ##### Persistent Damage
 When a character has taken **Persistent Damage**, they immediately take damage equal to the amount of **Persistent Damage**.

-Then, they must roll a MIGHT or a WIT save (their choice) at the end of each of their turns.
+Then, they must roll a **WIT** save at the end of each of their turns.
 On a failure, they take they take damage equal to the amount of **Persistent Damage**.
 On a success, they clear all **Persistent Damage**.

 When a character takes **Persistent Damage** and is already affected by another source of **Persistent Damage**, the values stack and the highest Save Target is taken.